-Advantages Disadvantages

-a.
-The safest most secure bike parking. a.
-Nominal charge for bike parking to pay for the smart card technology compared to current VTA policy of free lockers.

-1B Smart-card Bike Room Parking
+1B Smart-Card/Electronic Access Bike Room Parking

-Advantages Disadvantages

-a.
-Provides a place to leave a bike where the general public does not have access. b.
+Advantages Disadvantages a.
+Provides a place to leave a bike where the general public does not have access.b.
 Can be open 24 hours a day, 7 days a week. a.
-Theft of bike and bike com- ponents can still occur; although frequency is much less due to the video surveillance cameras and tracking name and time of entry through the smart card keys.
+Theft of bike and bike components can still occur; although frequency is much less due to the video surveillance cameras and tracking name and time of entry through the smart card keys or electronic access system.